Couples Therapy Can Help Mend a Marriage

 Different therapists have different approaches to counseling couples.
 The therapist encourages each partner to answer honestly and fairly to questions.
 The therapist acts as a mediator or referee.
 They will guide the participants to an understanding of each other’s feelings.
 The therapist will model respect and acceptance.
 Marriage counselors don’t take sides.
 They stay neutral and open to helping both people.

-Honesty and a willingness to bring deep-seated resentments and disappointments to the surface in a safe environment with a trained mental health professional are often the key to healing.
+The key to healing is honesty and a willingness to bring deep-seated resentments and disappointments to the surface.
+This is more like to occur in a safe environment with a trained mental health professional.

 What if one partner won’t attend counseling?